cdl-geneseo/critical-digital-practices/mod-2/removing-files-and-folders.md

 You can remove files and folders (together with their folder contents) with the `rm` command.

+{: .warning}
-&#x2757; When you use `rm`, you delete files and folders ***permanently***.
+When you use `rm`, you delete files and folders ***permanently***.
 This is not the same as moving them to the Trash or Recycle Bin.
 Files removed with `rm` are ***gone***.
 Your can't get them back.
 Before using `rm`, it's crucial that you know where you are in your file system and will be truly removing what you want to remove.
 Check inside folders before removing them.

 ## Remove a file